Mahdrentys/wasm-cookies-rs/CONTRIBUTING.md

 - The source code formatting is checked.
 - The crate is built.
 - The tests are run.
-- A new version of the crate is published to crates.io.
+- If the version number was updated, a Github Release is created with tag according to the version number.
-- A Github Release is created with tag according to the version number.
+- If the version number was updated, a new version of the crate is published to crates.io.

 ## Commit messages